How To Read Buck Rubs

 Source: https://www.northamericanwhitetail.com/editorial/huntingtactics_naw_rub_0809/263892

-I think this makes sense and is backed by the findings of many expert hunters such as Bill Vaznis:
+This theory seems plausible and is supported by the observations of many seasoned hunters like Bill Vaznis:

 “Though it’s far less familiar to hunters, this is a good maxim, too.
 A mature buck is taller and stronger and therefore tends to rub farther off the ground.
 Still, it really applies only to fresh sign in fall; rubs made over packed snow can be high but not made by a big animal.”